nobodyPerfecZ/Mighty/docs/package_structure.md

   s2 --> s10:Policy Update
   s2 --> s8:Training Batch Sampling
   s2 --> Crash:More than one/not listed
-  s2 --> s12:Direct Algorithm change?
+  s2 --> s12:Direct algorithm change
   s12 --> s13:Yes
   s12 --> s14:No
   Still:Modify training settings and then repeated runs?